Dualsub/monke/IDEAS.md

 ## Theme: A love story

-Male robot assembiling girlfirend.
+- Male robot assembiling girlfirend.
 Finds one part in each level.
+- Amor shooter

 ## Theme: Exceptions
 ## Theme: Geography